aiven/aiven-docs/docs/products/dragonfly/howto/migrate-ext-redis-df-console.md

     return to monitor the migration status from the service overview page.
 -   The duration of the migration depends on the size of your database.
-    During migration, the target database will be in a read-only state.
+    During migration, the target database are in a read-only state.
     Writing to the database is only possible once the migration is stopped.
--   Certain managed database features will be disabled while the migration is in progress.
+-   Certain managed database features are disabled while the migration is in progress.
 -   If needed, halt the migration by selecting **Stop migration**.
-    Previously migrated data will remain on Aiven.
+    Data already transferred to Aiven for Dragonfly is preserved.

 :::warning

--   Stopping this migration will immediately halt the ongoing replication process, preserving the data already transferred to Aiven.
-You have the option to initiate a new database migration at any time in the future, which will overwrite the entire database and its contents on Aiven with the latest data from the source.
+- Stopping this migration immediately halts the ongoing replication process, preserving the data already transferred to Aiven.
+You can initiate a new database migration at any time in the future.
+  This migration overwrites the entire database and its contents on Aiven with the latest data from the source.
 - Avoid actions that can disrupt the replication process, such as changing replication configurations or firewall settings.

 :::

 ### Step 4 - Close and post-migration steps